 Smart Coupons

-Enterprise retail promotion infrastructure for Europe.
+Enterprise retail activation validation infrastructure for Europe.

 The Challenge